hayamizum/CactusAlgorithm/README.md

 python cactus.py
 ```

-and follow the instructions in Input/Output.
+and follow the instructions in tutorial.

 ## Prerequisites